Markov chain: Time reversal

+If $X$ is a CTMC, then by Kelly's lemma $\overleftarrow{X}$ has the same stationary distribution as the forward process.

-A chain is said to be reversible if the reversed process is the same as the forward process.
-Kolmogorov's criterion states that the necessary and sufficient condition for a process to be reversible is that the product of transition rates around a closed loop must be the same in both directions.
+A chain is said to be reversible if the reversed process is the same as the forward process (in distribution).
+Kolmogorov's criterion states that the necessary and sufficient condition for a Markov chain to be reversible is that the product of transition rates around a closed loop must be the same in both directions.